 The development of foresight as a professional practice has undergone significant evolution over the past three decades.
-What began primarily as a technical discipline focused on forecasting and planning has matured into a sophisticated field requiring not only technical competence, but strong creative and social capabilities.
-This evolution provides essential context for understanding the competencies required of modern foresight practitioners and how academia and organizations can best develop them
+What began primarily as a technical discipline focused on forecasting and planning, has matured into a sophisticated field requiring not only technical competence, but strong creative and social capabilities.
+This evolution necessitates evaluation by academic organizations as to the competencies required of modern foresight practitioners and how academia and organizations can best develop them.

-In order to better understand this maturation of the field, we examined the foresight practitioner development through analysis of two major frameworks and associated research: The
+In order to better understand the maturation of this field, we examined foresight practitioner development through analysis of two major frameworks and associated research: The

-Association of Professional Futurists' (APF) Towards a Foresight Competency Model (2017) as pictured in Figure 9, Canada's federal foresight arm Policy Horizon's: Canada Competency Framework for Foresight Practice (2024) as pictured in Figure 10, and buoyed by broader design skills outlined by Chris Conely in Leveraging Design's Core Competencies (2004) and An Educational Framework for Advancing the Study and Design of Sustainable Transitions by Irwin, T., Tonkinwise, C., & Kossoff, G. (2020).
-The findings reveal both commonalities in how the field understands practitioner development and important distinctions in how different organizations approach capability building.
+Association of Professional Futurists' (APF) Towards a Foresight Competency Model (2017) as pictured in Figure 9, Canada's federal foresight arm: Policy Horizon's, Canada Competency Framework for Foresight Practice (2024) as pictured in Figure 10, and buoyed by broader design skills outlined by Chris Conely in Leveraging Design's Core Competencies (2004) and An Educational Framework for Advancing the Study and Design of Sustainable Transitions by Irwin, T., Tonkinwise, C., & Kossoff, G. (2020).
+These texts reveal common aspects in how the field understands practitioner development as well as distinctions in how different organizations approach capability building.